syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ### Time Label size

-You can customize the size of the labels which are mentioning the time, by setting [TimeLabelSize](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineLabelSettings~TimeLabelSize.html) property of `LabelSettings` in `TimelineViewSettings`.
+You can customize the size of the labels that mention the time by setting the [TimeLabelSize](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineLabelSettings~TimeLabelSize.html) property of `LabelSettings` in `TimelineViewSettings`.

 {% tabs %}
 {% highlight xaml %}